 What are the different types of Pediatric Kidney Tumors?

-Wilms tumor, which is the most common type and can be bilateral.
+Wilms tumor is the most common type and can be bilateral.
 Wilms tumors can metastasize to the lungs and liver.
-The tumors typically develop in children age 3 to 4 years old.
+The tumors typically develop in children aged 3 to 4 years old.

 Cystic partially differentiated nephroblastoma

-Cystic partially differentiated nephroblastoma, an uncommon form of Wilms tumor comprising cysts.
+This is an uncommon form of Wilms tumor and is comprised of cysts.